Easy and hearty chicken stew recipe with loads of red onions and tomatoes! Seasoned with Dijon mustard.

 - 1/3 cup dry white wine

-- 3 Tbsp old-fashioned whole seed Dijon mustard (or 1/4 cup regular Dijon mustard)
+- 3 tablespoons old-fashioned whole seed Dijon mustard (or 1/4 cup regular Dijon mustard)

 1 Preheat oven to 400°F.

 Wrap the head of garlic with the aluminum foil and place in the oven.
 Bake for 45 minutes, or until the flesh of the cloves are light brown and feel quite soft when pressed.
 Set aside to cool.
 (See how to roast garlic.)

 3 Brown the chicken pieces: While the garlic is roasting, heat a tablespoon of olive oil in a large, heavy-bottomed pot (with lid) or Dutch oven, on medium high heat.
 Rinse the chicken pieces in cold water then pat dry with paper towels.
 Season liberally with salt and pepper.

 Brown the chicken pieces, starting them skin-side down, cooking them a few minutes on each side, working in batches so that you don't crowd the pan.